Last Minute Wedding Photographer Needed? Don’t Panic!

 Testimonials and reviews can also be reassuring that you’re making the right choice.
 There are many on my photography reviews page and all the couples listed are happy to be contacted by you.
 Just ask me for their contact details.

-Some couples are still undecided quite late on as to whether or not they even need a photographer.
-They may feel they haven’t the budget or that it’s not important.
-They may recruit a relative or friend with a decent camera to get the shots.
-My advice is not to.
 A dedicated wedding photographer knows what to look for and how to take images that truly capture the best of your day.
 The money might seem a lot now, but your photographs will last a lifetime.
 If you really can’t afford a photographer then tell them your budget.
 There might be room for compromise.
 This is especially true of late bookings.

 And now for my short notice wedding photography discount…